Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/learn/FAQ.md

-- How to define a node?
+- What is node and how to define a node?
+  - It is an archetype that can be part of a graph object structure.
   ```jac
     node node_name{
         has node_property: int;